 MarkMate will always be free for our mates in low-income countries, where we think it'll be transformative.

+Everything uploaded to MarkMate is fully private.
 MarkMate is built on Microsoft's Azure OpenAI platform, which doesn't use any user data to train or retrain any of their models.
 Any files you upload to MarkMate are not available to other customers, or to OpenAI.
-For more details please visit Microsoft's Azure OpenAI Service privacy policy.

 We prefer to think of MarkMate as a tool that provides "formative assessment" - feedback that helps students learn without counting towards their final grade.
 Students may find some bits of the feedback helpful, others less so.
 Importantly, they have the opportunity to decide how they take the feedback on board before submitting their final products.